berrak/MockEEPROM/README.md

 ## Usage

 Add the `include path` to the `MockEEPROM` source directory for the IDE.
-For example, in the Eclipse IDE, open.
+For example, in the `Eclipse IDE`, open.
 `Project->Properties->C++ General->Paths and Symbols->Includes->Languages: Gnu C++, Include Directories: /home/bekr/Arduino/libraries/MockEEPROM/src`.

-If replacing Arduino language constructs, add to the include path `Mock` for the IDE.

-At the beginning of the `main.cpp` file, add, and possible also `<Mock.h>`.
+At the beginning of the `main.cpp` file, add.
 ```cpp
 #include <MockEEPROM.h>
 using namespace mock;